Picovoice/porcupine/binding/react-native/README.md

 ### Adding Android Models

-Android custom models and keywords must be added to [`./android/app/src/main/assets/`](android/app/src/main/assets/).
+Android custom models and keywords must be added to `./android/app/src/main/assets/`

 ### Adding iOS Models

-iOS models can be added anywhere under [`./ios`](ios), but it must be included as a bundled resource.
+iOS models can be added anywhere under `./ios`, but it must be included as a bundled resource.
 The easiest way to include a bundled resource in the iOS project is to:

 1. Open XCode.
 2. Either:
   - Drag and Drop the model/keyword file to the navigation tab.
-  - Right click on the navigation tab, and click `Add Files To ...`.
+  - Right-click on the navigation tab, and click `Add Files To ...`.

 This will bundle your models together when the app is built.